 Each NaJoWriMo has three levels of participation that you can challenge yourself as a journal writer.

 The Beginner Level for NaJoWriMo is a great way to get started journaling.
 It involves writing a diary or journal entry at least once a day for 30 days.
 The journal entry can be as simple as a one-sentence summary of your day.
 The goal is to start building a journal writing habit.
 Use whichever journal writing tool works best for you (e.g., pen and paper notebook, an online journal writing app, or a dedicated journaling app like Day One for the Mac.

 Advanced Level: 15,000 Words Challenge

-For this level, you not only write daily for the entire month, but you push to write 15,000 words in one month (500 words per day.)
-This is a great challenge for building writing fluency and/or deepening your reflective writing.
-Of course you can increase or lower the number if you like.
-Using a digital journaling application or writing notebook that includes a word counter will be useful for monitoring the number of words written.
+For this level, you write daily for the entire month and push to write 15,000 words in one month (500 words per day.)
+This is a great challenge for building fluency and deepening your reflective writing.
+Of course, you can increase or lower the number if you like.
+Using a digital journaling application or writing notebook with a word counter will help monitor the number of words written.

 The thematic approach involves one or more approaches:

 - Respond to the journal writing prompts about creativity that you can purchase.
 The prompts will include creative exercises, such as short fictional reflections.

 - Keeping an art journal in which you commit to using drawings, painting, and other forms of artistic expression.
 As we get closer to the month, there will be more ideas about this.